| | Vitamin D

 Adults who work at night and those whose clothing or living customs shield them

 from sunlight need somewhat more vitamin D in their diet.
+No extra benefit is obtained from taking

 more than 400 IU daily except for therapeutic reasons; then, dosages can range